dxw/playbook/playbook.md

 ### Leads

 Most of our leads arrive via email as a result of recommendations and word-of-mouth.
-Some arrive via via more formal channels like framework agreements or helpdesk tickets.
+Some arrive via more formal channels like framework agreements or helpdesk tickets.
 Leads might arrive to anyone's email account.
 We try to make sure things arrive in the sales email account wherever we can.

 When any lead arrives, we record it in [Pipeline Deals](https://www.pipelinedeals.com/home) as a *Deal*.
 However, we also use PipelineDeals to record information about projects we have sold.
 So, we don't refer to anything in PipelineDeals as a "Deal".
 We either call it a *lead*, or after it's sold, an *order*.